t1/logging-interceptor/CONTRIBUTING.md

 Ask on [Stack-Overflow](https://stackoverflow.com).
 We don't have a tag, yet, so to get awareness, post it on gitter, too.

-# I've found a bug
+# I've found a bug (in code or docs)

 We try to fix bugs as quickly as possible, so you don't really have to check if the bug is already open, but you _should_ first make sure you use the latest version.
 If you can reproduce it, open an [Issue](https://github.com/t1/logging-interceptor/issues).

 # I have a suggestion

-First look at the [apropriate Issues](https://github.com/t1/logging-interceptor/issues?utf8=✓&q=type%3Aissue+-label%3Abug+-label%3Aquestion)... this includes the closed ones.
+First look at the [apropriate Issues](https://github.com/t1/logging-interceptor/issues?utf8=✓&q=type%3Aissue+-label%3Abug+-label%3Aquestion)... this includes the _closed issues_.
 If it's already there, it may be enough to just add a thumbs-up.
 Or you can ask a specific question.

+If your idea is new, create an issue... and maybe after some discussion you may want to create a pull request.